All Episodes

 This is now going to be a series, a tsunami, if you will, of charges against Donald Trump.

-A t a civil case based on a charge, and and my sources have told me that there's going to be exculpatory information.
+And immediately after this, we have what, a civil case based on a charge, and my sources have told me that there's going to be exculpatory information.

 That's the next legal hurdle.

-Then you've got, you know, a very, very if you want to look at the three worst jurisdictions that any conservative or Republican could ever have in terms of being uh in the criminal justice system, it would be New York City, It would be Washington, D.C., and it would be Fulton County, Georgia.
+Then you've got, you know, a very, very, if you want to look at the three worst jurisdictions that any conservative or Republican could ever have in terms of being in the criminal justice system, it would be New York City, it would be Washington, D.C., and it would be Fulton County, Georgia.

 I know I lived in Georgia.